 Currently, no conservation strategies or agreements exist for Eriogonum diatomaceum.
 As noted above, portions of the Churchill Narrows area have been nominated for designation as an ACEC to provide added protection to the species and its habitat.
-The decision on the ACEC designation will be made as part of a larger Pine Nut Mountains plan amendment that is currently being circulated as an administrative draft (BLM 2008).
+The decision on the ACEC designation will be made as part of a larger Pine Nut Mountains plan amendment that has been circulated as an administrative draft (BLM 2008a).
+The BLM has tabled the plan amendment until 2010 (BLM 2008c, p.
+1).